|André Platzer||Curriculum Vitae|

 Publications are available at the List of Publications.

-- Upcoming POPL Tutorial Programming Cyber-Physical Systems With Logic
+- POPL 2019 Tutorial on Programming Cyber-Physical Systems With Logic

 - We're looking for Postdocs and PhD students for a new project.
 PhD applications are via the Computer Science Department at Carnegie Mellon University